Blanchard's transsexualism typology: Autogynephilia

-Autogynephilia (derived from Greek for "love of oneself as a woman" (Note: Greek autos 'self'; gyne 'woman'; philia 'love')) is a term coined by Blanchard for "a male's propensity to be sexually aroused by the thought of himself as a female", intending for the term to refer to "the full gamut of erotically arousing cross-gender behaviors and fantasies".
+Autogynephilia (Note: from Greek, autos, "self"; gyne, "woman"; philia, "love") is a term coined by Blanchard for "a male's propensity to be sexually aroused by the thought of himself as a female".
+The term's meaning was later expanded to refer to "the full gamut of erotically arousing cross-gender behaviors and fantasies".
+He asserts that this interest is a type of erotic target location error, a term he also coined.
 Blanchard states that he intended the term to subsume transvestism, including for sexual ideas in which feminine clothing plays only a small or no role at all.
-Other terms for such cross-gender fantasies and behaviors include automonosexuality, eonism, and sexo-aesthetic inversion.